10 Fun Things to Do at Gulf Islands National Seashore Fort Pickens

 3. Hike Along Santa Rosa Island

-• Florida National Scenic Trail
+• Florida National Scenic Trail,

-• Fort Pickens Trail
+• Fort Pickens Trail,

-• Blackbird Marsh Trail
+• Blackbird Marsh Trail, or

-• Fort Pickens Dune Nature Trail
+• Fort Pickens Dune Nature Trail.

 gulf-islands-national-seashore-baby-osprey

-Baby Osprey in the nest along the Blackbird Marsh Trail
+Baby Osprey in the nest along the Blackbird Marsh Trail.

 5. Fish Along the Coast